Homeowner Maintenance GuideDOWNLOAD PDF GUIDE

 Seasonal Maintenance Guides for your St. Augustine

-- Mow your St. Augustine between two to four inches tall.
+- Mow your St. Augustine between 1.5 to two inches tall.

 - Apply pre-emergent herbicide.
 This will cut down on summer weeds.